 Colors aligned with sustainability, such as earth tones, can reinforce the eco-friendly nature of an all-paper Wallet Box.

-The design process: Balancing safety and aesthetics
+The design process: balancing safety and aesthetics

 When integrating color into packaging design, it's important to balance visual appeal with functionality.
 This involves: